Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Discussion

 \section{Discussion}

 The results of this work demonstrate the strength of integer-valued priors, as they enable perfect recovery from a limited set of DFT coefficients.
-Although reconstruction chances generally improve when more coefficients are available, our algorithms typically succeeded with fewer than 15\% of the DFT coefficients, often with less than 10\%.
+Although reconstruction chances depend on the amount of data in the minimal set, our lattice method typically succeeded with fewer than 15\% of the coefficients measured.
+The LLL reconstruction demonstrates reasonable speed and accuracy, but often demand high precision DFT data.
+While elevated precision permits recovery of larger images, moving to lower precision reduces algorithm reliability.
+Thus, the presence of noise in the data can make the methods unreliable.